rt2yrru/youtube_dl_custom_old/README.md

      : A message will appear  " Enter the text file  :  "
      : Enter the file name,be sure to also provide the file format.example: 1.txt
      : From here everything is similar to what you see in 1.py

+       This is quite similar to "youtube-dl -a  [text_file]"